Nicaragua Country Summary

 Transparency International Corruption Index | 17 |

 Nicaragua has a legal framework against corruption, but enforcement is lacking due to a permissive environment and the Ortega-Murillo regime's control over institutions, leading to widespread corruption that hinders foreign investment.
-The judicial system is particularly vulnerable to manipulation and bribery, with businesses citing government procurement and taxation as high-risk areas.
-Although Nicaragua has ratified several international anti-corruption conventions, the lack of effective enforcement of its comprehensive anti-corruption laws results in a challenging business climate.
+The judicial system is particularly vulnerable to bribery and political influence, with businesses citing corruption as a significant barrier in areas like government procurement and taxation.
+Although Nicaragua has ratified international anti-corruption conventions, the lack of effective enforcement of its comprehensive anti-corruption laws perpetuates a challenging business climate.

 Economy

 Nicaragua's economy, valued at approximately $17 billion, is characterized by stable macroeconomic fundamentals, including a record-high $5 billion in foreign reserves and a well-capitalized banking sector.
-Despite facing significant political repression and a decline in formal employment, the economy is projected to grow by about 3.5 percent in 2024, driven in part by record remittances of $4.7 billion, which constitute around 30 percent of the GDP.
+Despite facing significant challenges due to political repression and a declining private sector, the economy is projected to grow by about 3.5 percent in 2024, although inflation remains a concern with consumer prices rising sharply.
+The country relies heavily on remittances, which accounted for about 30 percent of its GDP in 2023, driven by a wave of migration to the United States.

-The investment climate in Nicaragua is highly unpredictable and fraught with risks due to the authoritarian practices of the Ortega-Murillo regime, which has suspended civil rights, expropriated private property, and imposed arbitrary regulations.
-The government has increasingly targeted the private sector, revoking the legal status of numerous business chambers and organizations, while foreign investors face significant delays and bureaucratic hurdles in establishing operations.
-Despite these challenges, Nicaragua possesses stable macroeconomic fundamentals and seeks foreign direct investment, particularly from ideologically aligned countries, but the overall environment remains hostile and non-transparent.
+Nicaragua's investment climate is highly unpredictable and fraught with risks due to the authoritarian regime of President Daniel Ortega and Vice President Rosario Murillo, which has suspended civil rights, expropriated assets, and imposed arbitrary regulations.
+The government has increasingly targeted the private sector, revoking the legal status of numerous business chambers and organizations, while foreign investors face significant delays and bureaucratic hurdles.
+Despite these challenges, Nicaragua possesses stable macroeconomic fundamentals and potential for growth if investor confidence can be restored.

 Buy Full Nicaragua Report